nov-lang/nov/README.md

 values can be modified.

 TODO:
+- keep arrays like that aka growable size list etc... or move to static array like zig?
+  - probably continue like that because it's garbage collected and easier for programmer ig
 - add a way to initialize the capacity of an array without adding any element
   - `let x = []int.initCapacity(50)` x is an array with len = 0 but with capacity = 50
   - use a builtin?
+  - `let x: [50]int`
 - add a way to repeat an array like a string, allow to use that as an initializer
   - `let x = [1].repeat(50)` x is an array of 50 int with value 1
   - `let x = [@as(uint, 1)].repeat(50)` x is an array of 50 uint with value 1